Interstate High Speed Rail

 American companies built the world’s best rail infrastructure for freight trains, passenger trains, and streetcars.
 Federal, state & county governments added seaport, highway, and airport infrastructure that helped America become the world’s largest economy.
 Powerful opponents prevented Streetcar conversions to Rapid Transit and Intercity Passenger Rail conversions to High-Speed Rail.
 As a result, every American pays a Traffic Congestion Tax, high smog levels persist, and we are the world’s 2nd largest contributor to Greenhouse Gas emissions. — Thomas Dorsey, Soul Of America

-When World War II ended in September 1945, Presidents, Congress, Governors, and State Legislatures accelerated taxpayer funding of Highway and Aviation infrastructure.
+Shortly after World War II ended in September 1945, Presidents, Congress, Governors, and State Legislatures accelerated taxpayer funding of Highway and Aviation infrastructure.
 Drivers paid fuel taxes for highways.
 Airfare included surcharges for airport upgrades.
-Public bonds and income taxes covered the balance of Highway and Aviation Infrastructure costs.
+Public bonds and income taxes covered the balance of Highway and Aviation infrastructure costs.

-Though airlines collected ticket surcharges to help build & maintain Aviation infrastructure, their contribution was relatively small.
-Hence, the Aviation and Highway lobbies had a shared interest in attracting more federal, state, and county investment to airports.
+The Aviation and Highway lobbies had a shared interest in attracting more federal, state, and county investment to airports and highways.

-If the backstory interests you, spend 7 minutes reviewing American Passenger Rail History to understand how we built the world’s greatest passenger rail and streetcar networks, then let them atrophy.
+If more detail interests you, spend 7 minutes reviewing American Passenger Rail History to understand how we built the world’s greatest passenger rail and streetcar networks, then let them atrophy.

-Understanding Intercity Passenger Rail first requires the definition of speeds.
-Since America has so little HSR mileage and our government has inconsistent definitions of HSR, it’s best to use broadly accepted definitions where HSR thrives.
-UIC, the international agency representing Intercity Passenger Rail systems, has precise Regional Rail, 1st, 2nd & 3rd Generation HSR speed definitions listed below by kilometers per hour (kph) and miles per hour (mph).
-In America, Suburban Rail is called Commuter Rail:
+As of 2025, America has very little High-Speed Rail (HSR) mileage and our government has inconsistent definitions for it.
+Frankly, it’s best to use standard definitions where HSR thrives.
+UIC, the international agency representing railways worldwide, has these speed definitions by kilometers per hour (kph) that I translate to mph:

 1st Generation HSR: Upgraded electric railway for intercity passenger trains to reach 200-230 kph (124-143 mph)